What is so special about analogue simulations?: Discussion

-Secondarily, one can strengthen the conclusion of the argument by expanding the ‘data points’ (Currie’s 2016:89 expression), i.e., by considering whether the relevant effect holds in a variety of diverse analogue realizations.
-Again, this is plausible advice in many examples of analogical inferences in science: it is typically a good sign if a given drug works on a variety of mice populations, as opposed to a specific variety.
-This observation strengthens the case for the drug’s efficacy on humans.
-Similarly, from the model given above we can easily see that, if ‘$E$’ and ‘$F$’ term two analogue realizations of sonic radiation, $\P(E\ \& \ F \ | \ X)$ will plausibly be larger than $\P(E \ |\ X)$, and hence there will be more confirmation.
-Importantly, placing a confirmatory premium on the diversity of the realizations is not equivalent to placing a premium testing on exotic media, as in DTW and DHTW’s account, since diverse realizations can be obtained by tests on a variety of \emph{familiar} media (as is necessary to perform a meaningful experiment).
+Secondarily, one can strengthen the conclusion of a material analogical argument by expanding the ‘data points’ (Currie’s 2016:89 expression), i.e., by considering whether the relevant effect holds in a variety of diverse analogue realizations.
+Again, this is plausible advice in many ordinary examples: observations of a drug’s response in a variety of mice populations (as opposed to a specific variety) typically strengthen the case for the drug’s efficacy on humans.
+Similarly, from the model C1-C3 above we can easily derive that, if ‘$E$’ and ‘$F$’ term two analogue realizations of sonic radiation, $\P(E \, \&\, F \,|\, B)$ will plausibly be larger than $\P(E \,|\, B)$, and hence there will be more confirmation.\footnote{ It does not follow from our account that “we can perform a large number of terrestrial analogue experiments and thereby achieve an ever increasing\dots degree of confirmation.”
+(Crowther et al. 2019:3722) This would falsely assume that each observation of sonic radiation in the analogue system counts the \emph{same} towards confirmation.} Importantly, placing a confirmatory premium on the diversity of the realizations is not equivalent to placing a premium testing on unknown or exotic media, as in Dardashti et al.’s (2019) account, since diverse realizations can be obtained by tests on a variety of \emph{familiar} media.